mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

 <!-- WE NEED TO ADD SOME MORE ABOUT THE OTHER VENDORS WHEN WE HAVE THAT INFO -->

-### Dashboard generation

-=== "OpenAI"

-    - gpt-3.5-turbo `default`: Ideal for smaller requests and simple specifications.
-However, due to the complexity of dashboard creation, `gpt-3.5-turbo` often produces incomplete responses for larger tasks.
-    - gpt-4-turbo: Excels in dashboard creation tasks, providing the most stable and complete responses.
-    - gpt-4o: Similar performance in terms of the quality of generated content.
-Compared to gpt-4-turbo, gpt-4o is much faster and cheaper.

-=== "Anthropic"

-    :octicons-hourglass-24: In development

 ## OpenAI initialization